plaperdr/fp-central/README.md

 Other ways will be added later on as new features get added to the project.

-For an easy installation, you can download everything through **[pip](https://packaging.python.org/en/latest/install_requirements_linux/#installing-pip-setuptools-wheel-with-linux-package-managers)** by executing the following instruction at the root of the repo:
+For an easy installation, you can download everything through **[pip](https://packaging.python.org/en/latest/install_requirements_linux/#installing-pip-setuptools-wheel-with-linux-package-managers)** by executing the following instruction at the root of the repo.

+Creation of your virtual environment

+    pyvenv .venv

+Activation of your virtual environment

+    source ./.venv/bin/activate

+Local installation of packages through pip

     pip3 install -r requirements.txt

 Then you need to have MongoDB running on your system.
-Refer to the official documentation [HERE](https://docs.mongodb.com/manual/installation/) for instructions on how to install it on your operating system.
+Refer to the official documentation [HERE](https://docs.mongodb.com/manual/installation/) for instructions on how to install and run it on your operating system.

 After this step, you can directly run